L-X-T/sybit-essentials-modern/labs/06_components.md

    </div>
    ```

    Note the data binding expressions in this template.
+Also, make sure to import either the `DatePipe` or the `CommonModule` (which includes the `DatePipe`) into your `FlightCard` (by adding it to the component's imports array).

 4. Open the file _flight-search.component.ts_ and add the one property _basket_: